-We also evaluated the effect of using Fast-SSC decoding \cite{sarkis}.
+The effect of using Fast-SSC decoding \cite{sarkis} is also evaluated in the numerical results.
 This is a pruning technique of the SC decoding tree where two additional constituent codes are introduced; these constituent codes can be decoded in parallel in a single time step.
 As a result, the nodes in the SC decoding tree which correspond to these two nodes can also be pruned.
-These additional nodes are: \begin{itemize} \item \emph{Repetition (Rep) node}: A Rep node in the SC decoding tree is such that all its leaf nodes at level $0$ are frozen bits except for the rightmost leaf node which is an information bit. \item \emph{Single parity-check (SPC) node}: A SPC node in the SC decoding tree is such that all its leaf nodes at level $0$ are information bits except for the leftmost leaf node which is a frozen bit. \end{itemize} Figure~\ref{fig:resAll} shows the logarithm of the latency for Fast-SSC decoding in comparison with that of SC decoding and SSC decoding.
-Similar to the previous numerical experiment, we consider the cases in which $W$ is a BEC, a BAWGNC, and a BSC.
+These additional nodes are: \begin{itemize} \item \emph{Repetition (Rep) node}: A Rep node in the SC decoding tree is such that all its leaf nodes at level $0$ are frozen bits except for the rightmost leaf node, which is an information bit. \item \emph{Single parity-check (SPC) node}: A SPC node in the SC decoding tree is such that all its leaf nodes at level $0$ are information bits except for the leftmost leaf node, which is a frozen bit. \end{itemize} Figure~\ref{fig:resAll} shows the logarithm of the latency for Fast-SSC decoding in comparison with that of SC decoding and SSC decoding.
+Similar to the previous numerical result, this plot considers the cases in which $W$ is a BEC, a BAWGNC, and a BSC.
 For all three channels it can be seen that, at finite code lengths, Fast-SSC decoding brings significant latency savings compared to SSC decoding.
 However, the asymptotic slope of $\log_2 \mathcal{L}$ for Fast-SSC decoding is close to that of SSC decoding.
-Therefore, we conjecture that asymptotically most of the savings in latency comes from pruning Rate-0 and Rate-1 nodes.
+Therefore, we conjecture that, asymptotically, most of the savings in latency comes from pruning Rate-0 and Rate-1 nodes.